utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Erase All Memory
 ^^^^^^^^^^^^^^^^

 The satellite erases all flash memory on all 3 chips (sets every byte to 0xFF, i.e. all 1's).
 This would generally be used when changing the satellite's current block number, allowing it to rewrite to addresses that were previously written to.
+Note that the command log for this command will be written twice to flash, since the first iteration will be erased along with the rest of the flash memory.

 BE VERY CAREFUL WITH THIS!!